Cotton fibre terms

 AFIS

-An advanced fibre information system is used to measure special neps in cotton.
-There are modules one are measuring the number of neps and the second one is used to measure the length and fibre diameter.
-This device work on aero-mechanical principles.
+An advanced fiber information system is used to measure special neps in cotton.
+There are modules one measures the number of neps and the second one is used to measure the length and fibre diameter.
+This device works on aero-mechanical principles.

-The following characteristic of fibre can be tested by using this instrument.
+The following characteristics of fiber can be tested by using this instrument.

 AFIS measurement | ||